mkrapp/mkrapp.github.io/_posts/2026-07-04-amortisation.md

 For example, if you try to follow one of the contour lines, say $4,000, from lower left to upper right, that means you're still paying the same amount each month.
 But the the total paid depends on where you are on that $4,000 contour line.

-Imagine you have a much higher loan and the loan term extends to infinity.
+Now, imagine you have a much higher loan and the loan term extends to infinity.
 This way you could repay a higher loan indefinitely with a reasonable monthly repayment.
 That's what we call ***rent***.

+## How it works

+The contour lines show combinations of **interest rate** and **loan term** that produce the same monthly repayment for the selected loan amount.
+This makes the trade-off visible: for a fixed loan, a shorter term can have the same repayment effect as a higher interest rate, and vice versa.

 <svg id="viz" width="1100" height="760" viewBox="0 0 1100 760"></svg>